-- A. All voting members, except the member who represents YEA, must hold the grade of Full Member or higher in the Society. - B. All councils should be represented on the voting membership of the committee. - 6.
-Helpful Qualifications, experience, interests, skills: Strongly preferred qualifications include demonstrated ability in strategic, forward thinking and a broad understanding of recent past, current, and potential issues facing the Society.
+- 4. Required Qualifications: All voting members except the member who represents YEA must hold the grade of Full Member or higher in the Society. - 5.
+Helpful qualifications, experience, interests, or skills: Strongly preferred qualifications include demonstrated ability in strategic, forward thinking and a broad understanding of recent past, current, and potential issues facing the Society.
 It is also preferred that several PLC members are able to clearly articulate strategic concepts to help facilitate strategic discussions with the BOD ExCom, during the BOD fall planning session, and other interactions with the BOD.

-- 1. Attend the ASHRAE Annual (Summer) and Winter conferences and any scheduled virtual meetings. - Meeting dates/times: The PLC meets on Friday, the day prior to the Annual and Winter conferences.
-If a PLC member is assigned to liaise with a council or committee, the member should plan to be present for the appropriate council or committee meetings held during the Annual and Winter conferences as well as to participate in conference calls of the council or committee. - Frequently, PLC members elect to attend most of the Annual and Winter conferences to maintain familiarity with current Society issues and become aware of strategic directions the Society may pursue. - Special events: PLC does not hold regular in-person face-to-face spring or fall meetings.
-As PLC is responsible for guiding the BOD through its strategic planning activities, there may be special BOD sessions held between the Conferences that require PLC participation.
-If this occurs, PLC members may be required to attend this meeting. - 2.
-Monetary Commitments: Transportation costs to attend the Annual and Winter Conference meetings of the Planning Committee are paid by the Society.
-Lodging is provided at a discounted rate to members of the committee.
-Costs associated with lodging are not reimbursed.
+1. Attend the ASHRAE Annual (Summer) and Winter conferences.

+- a.
+The PLC meets on Friday, the day prior to the Annual and Winter conferences.
+If a PLC member is assigned to liaise with a council or committee, the member should plan to be present for the appropriate council or committee meetings held during the Annual and Winter conferences as well as to participate in conference calls of the council or committee.
+Frequently, PLC members elect to attend most of the Annual and Winter conferences to maintain familiarity with current Society issues and become aware of strategic directions the Society may pursue. - b.
+Transportation costs are paid by the Society. - c.
+Subcommittee work description: There are no on-going PLC subcommittees; however, there are likely to be subcommittees formed per the prerogative of the PLC chair to carry out committee MBOs or for other reasons.
+It may be determined that these subcommittees will meet during the Annual or Winter conferences. - d.
+Special events to be aware of at the Annual and Winter conferences: Because the PLC is responsible for guiding the BOD through its strategic planning activities, there may be special BOD sessions held during Annual and Winter meetings that require PLC participation.

+2. Requirements between Annual and Winter conferences.